Qualitative variation

 An index of qualitative variation (IQV) is a measure of statistical dispersion in nominal distributions.
-There are a variety of these, but they have been relatively little-studied in the statistics literature.
-The simplest is the variation ratio, while more complex indices include the information entropy.
+Examples include the variation ratio or the information entropy.

 Properties

 There are several types of indices used for the analysis of nominal data.
 Several are standard statistics that are used elsewhere - range, standard deviation, variance, mean deviation, coefficient of variation, median absolute deviation, interquartile range and quartile deviation.